uhm-coe/insert-pages/readme.txt

 3. Insert Pages shortcode example.

 == Changelog ==

+= 3.9.0 =
+* Fix error in some Woocommerce contexts.
+Props @osositno for the [report](https://wordpress.org/support/topic/fatal-error-4761)!
+* Fix block layout styles not appearing in the block editor inside an insert page block.
+Props @davidpotter for the [report](https://wordpress.org/support/topic/block-properties-not-always-honored-in-the-gutenberg-editor/)!
+* Fix issues reported by Plugin Check, including securing output data (escaping).
+* Minor fixes to adhere to WordPress Coding Standards.

 = 3.8.1 =
 * Fix WPML compatibility: inserted pages will now match the language of the parent page.